SymfonyCasts/symfony-ux/sfcasts/turbo/manual-visit.md

-# Manual Visit
+# Manual Visits with Turbo

-Coming soon...

-Sometimes you might need to visit trigger a turbo visit programmatically.
-This is common.
-If you ever need to redirect from JavaScript, for example, head over to your code and open `assets/controllers/counter_controller.js`.
-This very advanced to stimulus controller power is this high tech quick for a chance to

-Win area.
-Every time I click the button, the counter goes up
+Sometimes you need to trigger a Turbo visit programmatically... like after running some custom JavaScript, you want to send the user to another page.

+Head over to your code and open `assets/controllers/counter_controller.js`.
+This very advanced Stimulus controller powers this high-tech "click for a chance to win" area.
+Each time I click the button, the counter goes up.
+Amazing!

+Let's pretend that, after 10 clicks, the user wins and we want to redirect them to a "you won!" page.
+Let's first do this with normal JavaScript.
+Inside of the `increment()` method - which is called each time we click - say, if `this.count` equals `10`, then redirect using raw JavaScript: `window.location.href` equals `/you-won`, which is a page I already created.

+Let's make sure this works.
+Refresh the homepage... click a bunch of times and... eureka!
+We're winners!
+But... that worked via a full page refresh, *not* via Turbo.

+## Navigating with Turbo

-And updates right here.
-Amazing.
-Let's pretend that after 10 clicks, the user wins and we want to redirect them to a you one page first, let's do this with normal JavaScript.
-So inside this `increment()` method, which is called each time we click, I'll say, if `this.count` is equal to `10`, then the way that we re redirect with normal JavaScript is `window.location.href` equals.
-And then `/you-won`.
-So you want as a page that I've created to congratulate our winners.
-All right, so let's refresh the homepage, click a bunch of times and every go Eureka where winners, but of course, that worked via eight full page refresh, not via a turbo.
-Could we navigate with everyone's dead, totally start by importing turbo into this file.
-This is actually the most complicated part because it looks a little funny.
-It's `import * as Turbo from ''`, and then the name of the library, which is pat `@hotwired/turbo` The `* as Turbo` is just how you need to do it based on how they're exporting things from that file.
-Now down here, instead of `window.location.href` we can say `Turbo.visit()` and then pass in the URL.
+Could we navigate *with* Turbo?
+Totally!
+Start by importing Turbo into this file.
+This is the most complicated part because... the syntax looks a little funny.
+It's `import * as Turbo from` and then the name of the library, which is `@hotwired/turbo`.
+The `* as Turbo` is needed due to how that library exports things.

+Down in the method, instead of `window.location.href`, we can say `Turbo.visit()` and pass in the URL.

-Let's try it again.
-Let me go back to the homepage, do a full page refresh.
-Actually it did a full page refresh automatically for me because of the asset, uh, versioning.
+Let's try it again!
+Go back to the homepage and do a full page refresh.
+Actually... it did a full page refresh automatically because of the asset tracking we created in the last chapter.
+Cool!

-We did it a second ago.
-Um, and now let's kick 10 times and watch as I get to 10, beautiful that navigated with turbo.
+Time to click!
+Watch when we get to 10.
+Beautiful!
+That navigated with Turbo.
 We can see the Ajax call right here.
+And... yea!
+It's just that easy.

+But if you want to be more hipster, you can use de-structuring to *just* import the `visit` function.
+It looks like this `import { visit } from '@hotwired/turbo'`.
+Then below, literally call `visit()` as a function.

+This will work exactly the same as before.

+## What if Turbo isn't Available?

-So yeah, it's just that easy.
-And if you want to be more hipster, you can use de-structuring to just import this visit function that looks like this `import { visit } from '@hotwire/turbo'` And then down here, it's just literally `visit()`, but that will work exactly the same as before.
-There is one other tricky situation that you might run into when it comes to navigating with turbo.
-And that's, if you're inside of JavaScript, that is not inside of a file that's parsed by Webpack.
-In other words, you're inside of a file where you can't use the import keyword.
-This is probably not very common and really in a perfect world.
-100% of our JavaScript will be written in a Webpack parsed file.
-And that's what I recommend you do.
-Okay.
+There's one other tricky situation that you might run into when it comes to navigating with Turbo: if you're writing JavaScript... but you are *not* in a file that's parsed by Webpack.
+In other words, you're somewhere where you *can't* use the `import` keyword.

+This is probably not very common and, really, in a perfect world, 100% of our JavaScript *will* be written in a Webpack-parsed file.

-But just in case, let's see how we can navigate with turbo from some inline JavaScript on our page.
-So let's open up `templates/base.html.twig`, head to the bottom.
-And right before the end `</body>`, we'll add a `<script>` tag.
-And we're going to pretend that when we click this logo here, which has the class logo dash or the ID `logo-img` that we want to go to the cart page.
-So do that.
-We'll say `document.getElementById()`, pass it, `logo-img` `.addEventListener('click')` and then we'll pass an arrow function with any `event` argument.
-And here we'll say `event.preventDefault()`.
-So it doesn't actually follow the link.
-That's that images inside of, oh man, holy cow.
-Forgot my comma over there.
-Things are mad at me.
-There we go.
+But just in case, let's see how we can navigate with Turbo from inside some *inline* JavaScript on our page.
+Open up `templates/base.html.twig` and head to the bottom.
+Right before the closing `</body>`, add a `<script>` tag.
+We're going to pretend that when we click the logo... which has `id="logo-img"`...  that we want to go to the cart page.

-And now it's a visit with turbo.
-We can just say `Turbo.visit('/cart')`
+Do that by saying `document.getElementById()`, pass it, `logo-img`, `.addEventListener('click')` and pass an arrow function with an `event` argument.
+Inside, say `event.preventDefault()` so that it doesn't follow the link that the image is inside of.
+Oh... yikes!
+I forgot my comma.
+That's better.

+How can we fetch the Turbo object to trigger the visit?
+It turns out... it's already available as a global variable!
+So we can immediately say: `Turbo.visit('/cart')`

-Yep.
-Touro is available as a global object.
-How, who said it as a global object?
+That's it!
+But... who *set* Turbo as a global object?
+I don't remember doing that!
-Well, starting in turbo seven, beta six, when you import the turbo module to even get turbo set up on your site, it automatically sets itself as a global variable exactly.
+Starting in Turbo 7 beta 6, when you import the `@hotwired/turbo` library, it automatically sets itself as a global variable.
+So if you have Turbo working on your site, there *is* a `Turbo` global variable, which is done to help with this exact situation.

-To help with this use case.
-The point is, if we go and do a full page, refresh and click the logo image, instead of going to the homepage where we would normally go, it navigates us with turbo to the cart page.
-Next we are now done with all the turbo drive tricky parts.
-Before we move onto turbo frames, let's try doing, do a few fun things.
-The first will be some experiments with CSS transitions as we navigate between pages with drive.
-Okay.
+Anyways, if we go and do a full page refresh... then click the logo image, instead of going to the homepage like it normally would, it navigates us - via Turbo - to the cart page.

+Next, we are now done with all the Turbo Drive tricky parts!
+Before we move onto Turbo frames, let's try doing a few fun things.
+The first will be to experiment with adding CSS transitions as we navigate between pages with Drive.